MicrosoftDocs/Hololens/hololens/hololens2-cloud-connected-overview.md

 - Wi-Fi networks are typically fully open to the Internet and Cloud services
 - Azure AD Join with MDM Auto Enrollment -- MDM (Intune) Managed
-- Users sign in with their own corporate account (AAD)
+- Users sign in with their own corporate account (Azure AD)
   - Single or multiple users per device supported
 - Varying levels of device lockdown configurations are applied based on specific use cases, from Fully Open to Single App Kiosk